Default thubnail

 Professional profiles can give you insight into team structure, job changes, and hiring trends.
 A company’s website often reveals their mission, current priorities, and any big updates.

 News articles and recent press can show you if they’ve raised funding, launched something new, or entered a new market.
-And if you do have access to sales tools, they can speed up the process by pulling all this info into one place.
+And if you do have access to sales tools (like a dedicated b2b lead generation tool), they can speed up the process by pulling all this info into one place.

 Once you’ve got your target, your reason, and your tools ready, then you’re set to research with purpose.
 No fluff!
 Just the info you actually need to connect with the right people.